UltimateByte/transmission-deployer/README.md

 # transmission-deployer
 Deploy and manage multiple transmission-daemons in Debian based distros.
-Tested on Debian 8 & 9, should also work with Ubuntu.
+Tested on Debian 8 to Debian 12, should also work with Ubuntu.

 # Changelog
 ### 12 May 2019